markluopp/tabularInfa/README.md

 ## Usage

-1. download *tabularInfa.xlsm* and dtd
+1. download *tabularInfa.xlsm* and *powrmart.dtd*

+  > you can find the proper version of dtd in informatica.
 2. double click *tabularInfa.xlsm*, enable macro

 ## TabularInfa Console